hawkinsw/CPPTimes/pointers.md

 c2
 ```

-I've told you that every variable in C++ has some associated space in memory where its value is stored.
-We've written (above) the expressions for how to retrieve the variable's value.
+Recall that every variable in C++ has some associated space in memory where its value is stored and we can write expressions (like above) to get the variable's value.
 But, can we write an expression to retrieve the _address of_ a variable?
 Yes, we can!
 The expressions

 ```C++
 &c1